- SurveyJunkie: Make $5-$25 in your free time. Just take online surveys, participate in Focus Groups and trying new products. Join SurveyJunkie Now!

 What is Robinhood?

-If you’re interested in investing and trading, you’ve probably heard of Robinhood.
+You’ve probably heard of Robinhood if you’re interested in investing and trading.
 But what exactly is it?
-Consumers can use the smartphone app Robinhood to change and invest in stocks, options, ETFs, and cryptocurrency.
+Consumers can use Robinhood’s smartphone app to change and invest in stocks, options, ETFs, and cryptocurrency.
 That means you can trade stocks as much as you want without worrying about paying high fees.

 Robinhood makes buying in stores, ETFs, or cryptocurrency simple with just a few clicks.
 And if you’re worried about costs eating into your profits – don’t be!
 Robinhood does not charge any commission fees.